Introduction: Getting Started With the Vinyl Cutter

 - for regular sticker vinyl, 50 Speed and 216 Force.

-- for iron-on vinyl, 75 Speed and 212 Force (you might also need a change of blade - check with your facilitators).
+- for Heat Transfer Vinyl, 75 Speed and 212 Force (you might also need a change of blade - check with your facilitators).

 Finally, click on the Cut icon and check if you need any of the following options:

 - Mirroring will flip your design horizontally.
-Very important if you're going to put up your sticker on the inside of a window!
+Very important if you're going to put up your sticker on the inside of a window, or for Heat Transfer Vinyl designs!

 - Weed box will cut a box around your design so you don't have to struggle with the whole sheet when it's time to clean the excess vinyl.